A Speculative GLRT-Backed Approach for Robust Deep Learning-Based Array Processing: Methodology

-Theorem~\ref{thm:cov-stability} shows the empirical robustness of the GLRT to additive perturbations.
-While $\boldsymbol{\delta}(t)$ may distort individual samples, its $l_p$ bounded design ensures that the spatial covariance $\hat{\mathbf{R}}$ remains empirically equivalent in the presence and absence of adversarial attacks.
-Since the GLRT depends only on covariance ratios (e.g., $\hat{\mathbf{R}}_{\text{old}}^{-1}\hat{\mathbf{R}}_{\text{new}}$), this invariance implies that bounded input disturbances produce only second-order effects on the decision statistic, which is why the GLRT-based detector remains invariant even potent, high-powered adversarial interference.

-Motivated by this contrast, we propose a speculative algorithm, a three-stage framework inspired by speculative execution in computer architecture.
-At a high-level overview, we use the DL classifier to provide real-time inference for signal detection and DoA estimation on a received signal (potentially injected with adversarial interference) and proceed with downstream signal processing tasks (e..g, demodulation) according to the DL classifier's prediction.
-Simultaneously, the GLRT classifier processes the same received signal to ensure theoretically-grounded estimation.
+where $S(\cdot)$ denotes the covariance of $\cdot$, and $C_1$ and $C_2$ depend on $p$, $T$, and $\|\mathbf{Z}\|_2$.
+In particular, the relative deviation becomes small when the perturbation energy is small compared to the signal energy.
+Thus, we see that the deviation induced by $\boldsymbol{\delta}$ is negligible in the spatial domain, reducing the impact of $\ell_{p}$-bounded adversarial interference. \end{theorem} \begin{proof} See Appendix A. \end{proof} Motivated by Theorem \ref{thm:cov-stability}, we propose a speculative array processing framework.
+Specifically, we use the DL classifier to provide low-latency inference on a (potentially) adversarial array and proceed with demodulation, decoding, etc. according to the DL classifier's prediction.
+Simultaneously, the GLRT processes the same signal to validate the DL classifier's prediction.
 The GLRT will inherently take longer to produce its inference result in comparison to the DL classifier due to its higher computational cost.
-In the meantime, the receiver is not stalled as it waits for the GLRT result as it can proceed to post processing tasks like signal decoding with the DL classifier's result.
+In the meantime, the receiver is not stalled as it waits for the GLRT result as it can proceed to post processing tasks with the DL classifier's result.
 Later, once the GLRT inference is complete, a consistency check is performed.
 If the GLRT and DL classifier agree, then meaningful post processing tasks were performed in the time incurred from the latency.
 Otherwise, if the GLRT and DL classifier disagree, the postprocessing must restart with the GLRT output.
-This speculative design combines the speed of data-driven DL classifiers inference with the statistical reliability of the GLRT classifier through asynchronous validation.
-In the majority of cases, the signal will operate nominally using fast DL inference.
-In scenarios where adversarial interference is present, or the GLRT and DL classifier disagree for any other reason, a statistically backed model keep the receiver robust with interpretable decisions.
-Our overall proposed framework is outlined in Fig. \ref{fig:system} and further detailed below.
+This speculative methodology combines the speed of DL inference with the statistical reliability of the GLRT classifier through asynchronous validation.
+Our complete framework is detailed in Algorithm \ref{alg:cnn-glrt}.